mthnglac/parasut-cli/docs/usage.rst

     Also, if you want to login to npm without entering username and password, you are lucky because parasut-cli has a flag for this: ``--auto-login``.
-    But first, you have to install the third party package below:
+    But first, you have to install the third party package below; after the installation you can use ``--auto-login`` flag.

     .. code-block:: console

         $ npm install -g npm-cli-login
+        $ parasut-cli release -t <repo-name> --auto-login
+        $ parasut-cli release -t <repo-name> --auto-login --output

 Version Command